kristenmills/algorithmic/README.md

 # Algorithmic

-A collection of useful data structures and algorithms
+A collection of useful data structures and algorithms.

 ## Installation